lydiab72/credit-risk-classification/README.md

       - Print the classification report.
   4. Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-Write a Credit Risk Analysis Report
+Write a Credit Risk Analysis Report:
-Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
+  - Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
 You should write this report as the README.md file included in your GitHub repository.

-Structure your report by using the report template that Starter_Code.zip includes, ensuring that it contains the following:
+  - Structure your report by using the report template that Starter_Code.zip includes, ensuring that it contains the following:

-An overview of the analysis: Explain the purpose of this analysis.
+  - An overview of the analysis: Explain the purpose of this analysis.

-The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.
+  - The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

-A summary: Summarize the results from the machine learning model.
+  - A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.